capricious-slingshot/capricious-slingshot.github.io/_posts/2021-02-03-glowing_spork_recipes.markdown

 For my project I went with the generic suggestion of building a recipe card application.
 I wasn’t particularly jazzed about the topic, but it was an averaged sized problem that presented several different ways you could approach it.
 Unoriginality drives me insane, but the ability to architect my own approach to solving the problem was very appealing.

 The first step was to bang out my schema - I don’t really care for any of the fancy DB Schema software, I find it much easier to just bang it out in my text editor.
 Nothing a few cups of coffee can’t solve.
 I didn’t have too many issues or deviations from the original schema outside of idiot human errors.
-Turns out spelling is hard - I repeatedly misspelled ‘Recipe’ through the project time and lost epochs going to fix all of the things.
+Turns out spelling is hard - I repeatedly misspelled ‘Recipe’ through the project and lost epochs of time fixing all of the things.

 The next step was to stand up the app and get something I to look at - and after doing a little research I decided to go with Bulma.
 I’ve worked with Bootstrap and Foundation in the past and wanted to try something new.
 Bulma is lightweight and seemed like a pleasant alternative to the bloated backend.
 I banged out a simple Recipe index and show page with corresponding model to get something to look at.